apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

 The testing itself reduces down to two methods, one being a default theme parameter of `.ascii`.
-The test methods execute the validation diagram using a custom scheduling hook from the concurrency runtime such that all events are sequentially processed on a single cooperatively multitasking executed thread.
-That thread is responsible for ensuring the ordering of the events and the execution of each time delineation such that the order of emissions of any input events are sequential top to bottom: input 0 is emitted first, then input 1 etc. After the ordering of input events the jobs enqueued onto that task driver thread are executed in order of receipt.
-This ensures the overall order of execution is stable and deterministic but most importantly predictable.
+The test methods execute the validation diagram using a custom scheduling hook from the concurrency runtime such that all events are sequentially processed on a single cooperatively-multitasking executed thread.
+That thread is responsible for ensuring the ordering of the events and the execution of each time delineation such that the order of emissions of any input events are sequential top to bottom: input 0 is emitted first, then input 1, etc. After the ordering of input events, the jobs enqueued onto that task driver thread are executed in order of receipt.
+This ensures the overall order of execution is stable and deterministic but, most importantly, predictable.

 ```swift
 public protocol AsyncSequenceValidationTest: Sendable {